 - an ongoing process to identify, evaluate and manage risks, including the self-certification of controls by risk owners, which is monitored and regularly reviewed by the Risk Management Group and executive team.
-Significant issues are presented to the Board and Audit Committee - the Group's key controls include appropriate segregation of duties that are embedded across the organisation - on behalf of the Board, the Audit Committee reviews fraud and anti-bribery policies and procedures; annual anti-bribery training is in place for all employees and there have been no reported instances of whistleblowing, bribery or corruption during the period under review - the Group has in place a system for planning, reporting and reviewing financial performance, including performance against strategy and its business plan - in April 2022, the Board formed an ESG Committee which reviews the Group's environmental and social related risks - the Audit Committee reviews technology risks including IT systems and cyber risk, to ensure that the Group's IT function effectively implements preventative and detective controls to monitor and to mitigate risk
+Significant issues are presented to the Board and Audit Committee: - the Group's key controls include appropriate segregation of duties that are embedded across the organisation; - on behalf of the Board, the Audit Committee reviews fraud and anti-bribery policies and procedures; annual anti-bribery training is in place for all employees and there have been no reported instances of whistleblowing, bribery or corruption during the period under review: - the Group has in place a monthly process for, reporting and reviewing financial performance, against its business plan;

+- monthly performance packs are approved by the CEO and distributed to the Board - in April 2022, the Board formed an ESG Committee which reviews the Group's environmental and social related risks; - the Audit and ESG Committee's met jointly in January 2024 to discuss policies, procedures and assurance: and - the Audit Committee reviews technology risks including IT systems and cyber risk, to ensure that the Group's IT function effectively implements preventative and detective controls to monitor and to mitigate risk.